junxit/us-congress-bills-110/metadata.md

 - 2007-02-07 — Introduced in Senate
 - 2007-02-07 — Read twice and referred to the Committee on Environment and Public Works.
+- 2007-03-29 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2007-03-29 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2007-03-29 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2007-03-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 105.